PanagiotisPaps/portfolio/README.md

 # portfolio
 My learning projects

-1. Kremala game in Greek, python : First assigment in Data Analysis and Programming in Python 3 certificate, Athens univercity of economy and business (Python file and dataset)
+1. Kremala game in Greek, python : First assigment in Data Analysis and Programming in Python 3 certificate, Athens univercity of economy and business.
 2. SQL database creation through SSMS and various queries in Greek : First assigment in Data Management, Business Intelligence and Data Visualization certificate, Athens univercity of economy and business.
 3. Data analysis with python, Main assigment in Data Analysis and Programming in Python 3 certificate, Athens univercity of economy and business (Python file and dataset)
 4. SSIS and SSAS project in visual studio : Second assigment in Data Management, Business Intelligence and Data Visualization certificate, Athens univercity of economy and business.(Folder with the csvs used, pdf file)